pedalv/JavaApp/MellomOppdrag/microsoft-azure.md

         * [Achieve operational excellence by using Azure Advisor](https://docs.microsoft.com/en-us/azure/advisor/advisor-operational-excellence-recommendations)
         * [Improve the performance of Azure applications by using Azure Advisor](https://docs.microsoft.com/en-us/azure/advisor/advisor-performance-recommendations)
 - Exploring Azure Core Products
+    * Azure Compute Benefits
+      * Easy to provision new resources
+      * Pay for what you use
+      * Platform-as-a-Service option available
+      * Scale depending on workloads
     * Azure Compute
         * Set of services
         * On-demand computing power